 It is made of super tough nylon, infused with strong flavour to keep your dog engaged for hours.
-The flavour does fade like with all flavoured chew toys.
+The flavour does fade, like with our Nylabone option in spot number three, and with all flavoured chew toys.
 After the taste has worn off, you can wash the toy with water to keep it in good condition.

 The bone has the added benefit of being good for oral hygiene.
 It has a textured surface that massages the gums.

 It comes in two sizes: large and small.
 Most breeds should be happy with one of the two.
-Extra-large breeds may still find it too small.
+Our team of experts with extra-large breeds said their dogs still found it too small.